back search

 Q1.
 Is it ok to eat pear skin when pregnant?

 A1.
 Yes, it is generally safe to consume pears with their skin during pregnancy and in general.
-There are no studies that indicate any harmful effects of pear skin or nashpati during pregnancy.
+There are no studies that indicate any harmful effects of pear skin or nashpati in pregnancy.
 However, just like any other fruit or vegetable make sure the pear is thoroughly washed and cleaned before consumption.

 Q2.
 Does eating pears create gas?